AdobeDocs/experience-manager-guides.en/help/legacy-product-guide/user-guide/generate-output-aem-site-web-editor.md

     1. Select the complete Site path:
         1. Select **Use Site path** option.
         1. Select the complete Site path.
 For example, `/content/AEMG-Docs-Site/en/docs/product1`.
-        1. The ‘Topic page template’ is automatically set as `Topic Page`.
+        1. The 'Topic page template' is automatically set as `Topic Page`.

 1. Save the changes done to the preset.